SalihTasdelen/tf2-docker-dev-env/README.md

 ## Usage
 * To build the image and start to container: `docker compose up --build`.
-* If the image already exists just use: `docker compose env`
+* If the image already exists just use: `docker compose run env`

 ## Jupyter Notebook
 Uncomment the `CMD` line in the Dockerfile in order to start Jupyter Notebook.